CrazyDubya/4o/faux_browser/README.md

 ## User Profiles

-The offline server can enforce a profile of allowed domains, soft-permissive domains, and session duration.
+The offline server can enforce a profile of allowed domains, soft-permissive domains, blocked domains, and session duration.
 Start the server with a JSON file defining permissions and a time limit:

 ```bash